Wow, it's the future, it's amazing!…

 As a conclusion, here is a table summarizing the advantages and disadvantages of 3D printing technology for saxophone mouthpieces:

-Very fine control of the geometry (1 / 100th of a millimeter precision)
+- Very precise control of the geometry (1/100th of a mm precision)